spapas/spapas.github.io/content/django-unpoly.md

       '>Delete</a>
 ```

 We changed the delete button to open a new layer.
-Instead of having a special view for the delete confirmation, we're using the `up-content` attribute to directly pass the HTML for the confirmation, which actually includes the delete form like before.
-Notice that we also include an `up-dismiss` button that clears the overlay.
-The up-layer of the form is `root` so when the form is submitted it will close both the confirmation overlay and the company detail overlay!
+Instead of having a special view for the delete confirmation, we're using the `up-content` attribute to directly pass the static HTML for the confirmation, which actually includes the delete form like before.
+Notice that we also include an `up-dismiss` button that clears the overlay when the user presses No. The up-layer of the form is `root` so when the form is submitted it will close both the confirmation overlay and the company detail overlay!
 Now, we'll change the `reloadWithFlashIfEvent` like this:

 ```javascript
 async function reloadWithFlashIfEvent(selector, flash, value) {